Helicopter rescues, prison evacuated as floods rise in south Germany

 A prison in Memmingen was also evacuated as waters rose, with its 100 prisoners being taken in by institutions nearby.

-As several rivers rose to record levels, Bavaria's environment ministry set up a flood task force to coordinate measures throughout the state.
-Officials were preparing state reservoirs for the floods, the ministry said later on Saturday.
+As several rivers rose to record levels, Bavaria's Environment Ministry set up a flood task force to coordinate measures throughout the state.
+Officials were preparing state reservoirs for the floods, the ministry said.

-"The situation is very serious, especially in large parts of Swabia.
+"The situation is very serious, especially in large parts of [the region of] Swabia.
 The warning services are permanently on alert and are keeping an eye on the situation," state environment minister Thorsten Glauber said.
-"Everything possible is being done to prevent or reduce damage through consistent action in advance," he added.
+"Everything possible is being done to prevent or reduce damage through consistent action in advance."

 Bürkle said fire brigades from the surrounding area were pumping out cellars and distributing sandbags.
 An assisted living facility in the area with 15 residents was evacuated.